 Here are 10 key elements to consider with guidelines.

 Again, before we get going, there is NO right or WRONG choice, it depends on what YOU want to say, what YOU want to convey.
 Also, you can choose different 'moods' for different portraits for different usages, as long as it is relevant and chosen.
 Not by chance.

-You deserve so much more than 'by chance': Step up your game !
+You deserve so much more than some professional photos 'by default': Step up your game !

-The choices of locations are simply infinite: Outside ? in a street ? in a park? near some water?
+The choices of locations are simply infinite: Outside ? in a street?
+In a very New York area? in a park? near some water?
 Are the portraits taken inside ? in an office? in an apartment?
 At your desk ? in a meeting room?
 Or finally, are they taken in a photography studio?

 The corporate photoshoot location will depend a lot on the story you want to tell.
 It put you in a context.

 The best way to help you choose some of those options above some others is to give you examples.

 If you are a financial advisor in French luxury real estate, a portrait taken into a beautiful Parisian apartment will make total sense.